 If you are growing lettuce and leafy greens in the backyard garden, it is most important to make sure that your grow is secure and safe, out of reach for a host of friendly woodland and outdoor creatures that would love to dine on your garden’s produce.
 In my backyard garden, I erected a six foot mesh-like fence (can be purchased at most outdoor centers at the large box stores).
 I dropped metal and wood posts about every 6 feet around the garden’s perimeter and then used plastic ties or u-shaped nails to hang the mesh fence.
 I then used u-shaped garden cloth pins to pin the bottom of the fence into the ground every three feet or so to make sure that little critters couldn’t easily wiggle underneath.
 I even let the grass grow several inches around the fencing perimeter’s bottom to further entangle with the mesh fence to add extra resistance so little critters could not easily lift the mesh fence from the ground.
 I have had positive outcomes with this perimeter protection.
 My backyard garden sits in the midst of 6 acres and adjacent to many acres of woods, so there is no shortage of creatures roaming the area.
 My fence set-up has been sufficient, and most certainly necessary.
 If you plan on growing outdoors, I suggest you do something similar.
 There is nothing worse than working to growing your own organic produce, only to find that all of that hard work only served to feed the local wildlife!

 I also suggest building raised beds in which to grow your lettuce and greens.
 I built several raised beds a few years ago and have been very happy with the outcomes.
 I like the raised bed because it easily holds the soil mixed with other additives, such as peat moss and compost.
 The soil mixture is easier to control in the raised bed, and caring for the grow is easier as well.
 Since the bed is raised, it is easier on my back since I do not have to get all the way to ground level to tend to the grow.
 If you decide to build raised beds for your garden, be sure to utilize untreated wood so as not to taint the soil in your garden through leaching of chemicals from treated wood.
 Having a raised bed also cuts back on management of weeds and bugs in the grow area.
+And, as I said earlier, composting in the outside garden is a great idea and will definitely result in better soil composition and plan production.
 So whether you decide to grow indoors or out, just be sure to grow big or grow home!